Finding A Drug Rehab For Blue Cross Blue Shield

 Thankfully, Blue Cross Blue Shield (BCBS) has a substance use resource line that you can call to get some general details.
 They can guide you through much of the public process.
 You can even call the line anonymously to get this information.

-How Do I Find Out What My Insurance Covers?
+How Do I Know What My Insurance Will Cover?

 There are four ways you can figure out what your insurance covers.
 You can either choose to speak to your provider, read through your contract, or have your coverage apply at the point of use.
 Below are the advantages and disadvantages of each option.